cooliodesuavio/courseez/readme.txt

-Hi!
-Welcome to Courseez.
-We're trying to maek course registration a simple, easy and enjoyable process.
+Hi, welcome to the repo for CourseEZ.
+We are trying to make course registration a simple process by providing users with optimized schedule plans.
-Please refer to courseezblog.appspot.com for updates on our progress.
+Please refer to courseezblog.appspot.com for updates on our progress and exciting news!

-I'm going to add something.